Public Involvement in Health Research – call for papers for an international symposium University of Sydney, February 21st, 2019

 Cherry Baylosis, PhD student, Department of Media and Communications, The University of Sydney

-Family-based treatment for adolescents with bulimia nervosa
+Consent to treatment in adolescents with anorexia nervosa